cypress-io/cypress-docker-images/factory/README.md

 ### CHROME_VERSION

 The version of Chrome to install.
-If not specified, Chrome is not installed.
+If the env is unset or an empty string, Chrome is not installed.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `CHROME_VERSION='107.0.5304.121-1'`